 OHNA Membership dues are collected annually for each calendar year.
-The dues are \$205 per year and are invoiced in January.
+The dues are \$200 per year and are usually invoiced in December for collection in January.
 OHNA is a voluntary association that depends on the support of residents.
 Membership dues are used to maintain the landscaping at all entrances, which includes walls, irrigation, lighting, grass cutting, and plantings, as well as social functions within our community.